-PROXY INSE ERT IN ENVELOPE PROVIDED A Please mark. [ The Board of Directors recommends a vote FOR ALL Direct and AGAINST proposal 5. or no ominees and FOR proposals 2, 3 an your votes like this X To elect twelve members to the Board of Directors for a one-year term: (01) R. H. Coker (02) P. L. Davies FOR ALL FOR 2.
+ERE • DO NOT SEPARATE • I INSE RT IN ENVELOPE PROVIDED A PROXY The Board of Directors recommends a and AGAINST proposal 5. a vote FOR ALL Directo r no minees and FOR proposals 2, 3 an Please mark your votes like this X (02) P. L. Davies Directors for a 2.
 To ratify the selection of PricewaterhouseCoopers, LLP as the independent registered public accounting firm for the Company for the year ending December 31, 2022.
 FOR AGAINST ABSTAIN (03) T. J. Drew (04) P. Guillemot (05) J. R. Haley 3.
 To approve the advisory (non-binding) resolution to approve Executive Compensation.
 FOR AGAINST ABSTAIN (06) R. R. Hill, Jr. (07) E. Istavridis (08) R. G. Kyle (09) B. J. McGarvie 4.
 Board of Directors' proposal to amend the Articles of Incorporation to implement a majority voting standard in uncontested director elections.
 FOR AGAINST ABSTAIN (10) J. M. Micali (11) S. Nagarajan (12) T. E. Whiddon 5.
 Advisory (non-binding) shareholder proposal regarding special shareholder meeting improvement.
-FOR AGAINST ABSTAIN (Instruction: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the nominee's(s') name(s) on the line below) Mark Here for Address Change or Comments SEE REVERSE CONTROL NUMBER CONTROL N JVIDE -13
+FOR AGAINST ABSTAIN (Instruction: To withhold authority to v nominee(s), mark "For All Except" and v name(s) on the line below) SEE R EVERSE 201 CONTROL N OMBE :K